 To help prevent developing plantar warts, avoid walking barefoot over abrasive surfaces that can cause cuts or wounds for HPV to get into.
 Avoiding direct contact with other warts, as well as not picking or rubbing existing warts, can help prevent the further spread of plantar warts.
 However, if you think you have developed plantar warts, speak to your podiatrist.
 He or she can diagnose the warts on your feet and recommend the appropriate treatment options.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about All About Plantar Warts

 Stretching the feet not only feels good, but it will benefit the entire body.
 The feet are considered to be the foundation of the body, and research has indicated the muscles, tendons and ligaments become stronger when proper stretching techniques are performed.
 Implementing a yoga practice into your daily routine, which generally incorporates foot stretches, will aid in strengthening the ankles and toes.
 When the feet feel strong, proper alignment in the body will become attainable, which could allow daily activities to become more manageable.
 Correct foot stretches may also aid in the prevention of medical conditions including bunions and heel pain, which may typically be referred to as plantar fasciitis.
 An effective stretch is referred to as a towel stretch, and this involves putting a towel underneath your foot.
 At this point, moving the toes to grab pieces of the towel will aid strengthening the arch and the toes.
 Pointing and flexing the toes is a popular stretch of the entire foot, and it’s relatively simple to perform.